 Most comfortable with the progressive ideas of social liberalism, I also believe that every economic idealism from communism to Keynesianism to any form of laissez-faire are all sound in theory.
 But each can only be successfully applicable at specific stages of economic growth (best described in Ha-Joon Chang’s analogy of raising a child from a fragile baby into an independent adult), and thus we cannot force any one of them as a one-ideology-fits-all model for every country in the world.

-I worship God on Fridays, interpret religion through the eyes of Karen Armstrong, study them all through the approach of John Bowker, and practice it according to the wisdom of a 12th century Andalusian renaissance-man Averroes.
+I worship God on Fridays, interpret religion through the eyes of Karen Armstrong, study them all through the approach of Joseph Campbell, and practice it according to the wisdom of a 12th century Andalusian renaissance-man Averroes.
 Like Mustafa Kemal Atatürk and Martin Luther before him I believe that religion is a private matter, and thus religion and state should be separated.
 And I view those who exploit sacred religion for their dirty political gains as the lowest of the low.

 I’m curious by default, where I live on the borderline between being enthusiastic and just plain weird.
 I learn a lot of my life lessons from South Park episodes, I follow world current affairs like a juicy soap opera, and I read a pretty diverse range of topic interests: from Plato’s cradle of civilisation to Laos folktales, from global criminal underworld to a [brilliant] book that analyses poo.